johnhenry/johnhenry.github.iold/src/pages/blog/posts/manage-websites-like-docker.md

 gen-bundle -dir ./hello-world -baseURL http://localhost/ -o hello-world.wbn -primaryURL http://localhost/
 ```

-This creates a web bundle file
+This creates a bundle file
 named "hello-world.wbn".
 This is equivalent to a Docker image.
 (Note that when you interact with docker